 What is a 'Voluntary Repossession', or 'Dación en Pago'?

 From the perspective of the debtor the best solution is to agree with the bank what is commonly referred to as a voluntary repossession (in Spanish a "Dación en Pago").
 Sometimes the process is referred to as simply 'handing back the property to the bank'.
 This is a process whereby the debtor agrees to transfer his/her interest in the property to the bank in exchange for the bank cancelling all of the debt secured against the property.
 The process must be completed using the correct procedure.
 It is not sufficient simply to hand the keys to the bank as the debtor will still be the registered owner of the property and debt will continue to accrue.

 What is the procedure to complete a voluntary repossession in Spain?

 In order to agree to a voluntary repossession the bank will need to know that someone acting on behalf of the debtor and located in Spain is in a position to sign the necessary documentation before a Spanish Notary.
 The bank will then value the property and consider whether according to its current policy it is prepared to write off any shortfall.
 Once the bank is happy to proceed it will arrange for documentation to be signed completing the transaction.

 Clearly there is an obligation on the debtor to repay the debt, whereas the banks are under no obligation to accept a voluntary repossession.
 It is for that reason that the approach to the banks is best handled by professionals with experience of dealing at branch level and at head office level with the debt recovery departments of Spanish banks.

-If you have a property in Spain that you can no longer afford and you would like to discuss your options please contact us for a free initial consultation.
-You can contact us by email at firstname.lastname@example.org, by telephone on 020 3478 1420 or by submitting your query using our contact form.
+If you have a property in Spain that you can no longer afford and you would like to discuss your options please contact us.
+You can contact us by email at email@example.com, by telephone on 020 3478 1420 or by submitting your query using our contact form.